sandhawke/all-versions/README.md

 First sketchy version.
 No command-line arguments yet.

-Just run in repo root and it creates build-site/$tag for each tag, and "live" for what's in master.
-And it writes build-site/index.html with the change log and links.
+Just run in repo root and it creates build-site/$tag for each tag, and "live" for what's currently in the directory.

+Writes build-site/index.html with the change log and links.

 Aborts if it can't safely do checkouts.